ibm-cloud-docs/apps/tutorials/tutorial_starter-kit.md

 The DevOps toolchain for your app includes a Delivery Pipeline tool where you can check the deployment status, start builds, manage deployment, and view logs and history.

-To check the deployment status of your app, complete the following steps:

-1. On the App details page, click **View toolchain**.
+On the App details page, you can view the deployment status in the **Delivery Pipeline** tile, or you can click the name of the Delivery Pipeline.
-2. From your DevOps toolchain, click **Delivery Pipeline**.

-The Build Stage and Deploy Stage tiles indicate the status.
+The **Build Stage** and **Deploy Stage** tiles indicate the status.

 ## Viewing your app's GitLab repo
 {: #repo-starterkit}

 After your app is built and deployed, you can view its GitLab repo and URL.

-On the App details page, click **View Repo** to view the GitLab repo for your app.
+On the App details page, click **View repo** to view the GitLab repo for your app.

 ## Verifying that your app is running
 {: #verify-starterkit}